 Whether it’s a stroll around the neighborhood, or just a few moments in the backyard, a breath of fresh air has been what’s getting us through tough times during the coronavirus pandemic.
 New Orleans is home to many parks and trails, perfect for biking while practicing social distancing.
 The city recommends wearing a face covering, keeping a distance from others, and moving along while exercising.
 Here’s a few of our top routes in New Orleans to explore via bicycle.

-*Editor's Note: Blue Bikes is temporarily suspended and will return fall of 2021.
+*Editor's Note: Blue Bikes will return by September 1, 2021.
 See here for more information.

 Renting bikes in New Orleans is convenient thanks to a number of local programs and vendors.
 The city’s Blue Bike Program places public bike shares throughout the various neighborhoods of New Orleans for all to take advantage of.
 Simply download the app to find the bike rack closest to you, set-up your Blue Bike account and payment, and start riding!
 Bikes can be dropped off at any rack nearest your final destination when finished.

 For a more personalized bike rental experience, browse our list of local bike vendors to rent with.
 Shops are located in most neighborhoods across the city, making it easy to find wheels and start your ride.

 While bikers and drivers share the roads here in NOLA–making just about any road biker-friendly–there are a few routes perfect for getting bikers around the city and bypassing clutter and chaos of traffic.